NS&I Direct Saver

 What is the interest rate?

-We calculate the interest daily and add it to your account each year on 1 April.
+We calculate the interest daily and add it to your account once a year on 1 April.

 Can NS&I change the interest rate?